MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 ### Table relationships

-By creating relationships between tables, you gain the ability to look up data in another table and use related values to perform complex calculations.
-For example, you can use a calculated column to look up all the shipping records related to the current reseller, and then sum the shipping costs for each.
+By creating relationships between tables, you gain the ability for related values in other tables to be used in calculations.
+For example, you can use a calculated column to determine all the shipping records related to the current reseller, and then sum the shipping costs for each.
 In many cases, however, a relationship might not be necessary.
 You can use the [LOOKUPVALUE](lookupvalue-function-dax.md) function in a formula to return the value in *result_columnName* for the row that meets criteria specified in the *search_column* and *search_value* arguments.

 Many DAX functions require that a relationship exist between the tables, or among multiple tables, in order to locate the columns that you have referenced and return results that make sense.
 Other functions will attempt to identify the relationship; however, for best results you should always create a relationship where possible.
 Tabular data models support multiple relationships among tables.
 To avoid confusion or incorrect results, only one relationship at a time is designated as the active relationship, but you can change the active relationship as necessary to traverse different connections in the data in calculations.
 [USERELATIONSHIP](userelationship-function-dax.md) function can be used to specify one or more relationships to be used in a specific calculation.